TurboGears/tg2docs/docs/building_docs.rst

     own fork of mpedersen's repository, but if you've made it this far, why not go all the way and contribute back to the effort?

-mpedersen wrote a nice bitbucket_tutorial_, which has screen shots and further explanation on how to fork and get and post updates with bitbucket.
+mpedersen wrote a nice :ref:`bitbucket_tutorial`, which has screen shots and further explanation on how to fork and get and post updates with bitbucket.
 We try to provide the basic information here, but you can work through that tutorial for additional details.

 You need an account on bitbucket_ in order to fork a repository.
 It is a painless process, which can be done by following the link.